 80486 microprocessor (from the 1990s) with more than a million transistors

-MOSFET is now considered as the basic building block of modern electronics.
-It has been majorly responsible for the increasing transistor density, improving performance, and reducing power consumption of integrated circuits since the 1960s.
+MOSFET is now considered the basic building block of modern electronics.
+It has been majorly responsible for increasing transistor density, improving performance, and reducing power consumption of integrated circuits since the 1960s.

 MOSFET is also one of the most manufactured devices in history.
-As of 2018, about 13 sextillion (or 13 thousand trillion) MOSFETs have been manufactured.
+As of 2018, about 13 sextillion (or 13 thousand trillion) MOSFETs were manufactured.